 FAQs

 The crossing of the Derwent River between Bridgewater and Granton has a long history.
 Work to build the causeway started in 1830 and the first bridge connecting the causeway and Bridgewater opened in 1848.
 The existing Bridgewater Bridge opened in 1946.
-It’s now 78 years old and reaching the end of its life.
+It’s nearly 80 years old and reaching the end of its life.
 It’s becoming unsafe, unreliable and expensive to maintain.

 How much will the new bridge cost?

-The Australian and Tasmanian governments have committed $786 million to build the new Bridgewater Bridge as part of the Hobart City Deal.
+The Australian and Tasmanian governments invested $786 million to build the new Bridgewater Bridge as part of the Hobart City Deal and the project has been delivered within budget.

 What are the benefits of the Project?